bastie/JavApi4Swift/Sources/JavApi/JavApi⁴Swift.docc/Java2Swift.md

 This bullet point list is an overview over methods.
 Look into source code for more informations.
 But some things can do before.
 For example kill all `for` loops or at minimum do not complex statements and checks in the a look header.

+### Some steps I do

+0. Exit factor: Find a Swift project that already meets your requirements.
+1. Problem factor: In result of hidden check 3rd party dependencies.
+2. Problem factor: In result of sometimes complex test, check loops in code.
+Sometime refactoring of loops especially for loops on Java site is a good idea.
+Do same if you translate Non-Java code like C. A good for loop only iterate over elements, that is equal to count as iterate over number range.

 #### abstract classes

 Abstract classes are implemented as interface with default methods.